aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttagcollection/_index.md

 ---
 title: StructuredDocumentTagCollection
+linktitle: StructuredDocumentTagCollection
 second_title: Aspose.Words for Java API Reference
-description: A collection of  instances that represent the structured document tags in the specified range.
+description: A collection of  instances that represent the structured document tags in the specified range in Java.
 type: docs
-weight: 537
+weight: 539
 url: /java/com.aspose.words/structureddocumenttagcollection/
 ---